Post-Thrombotic Syndrome

 Annual US healthcare burden

 Post-thrombotic syndrome (PTS) is the most common long-term complication of deep vein thrombosis (DVT), developing in 20-50% of patients despite adequate anticoagulation therapy (Kahn et al. 2014).
-PTS causes chronic pain, swelling, skin changes (lipodermatosclerosis, hyperpigmentation), and in severe cases venous ulceration — significantly impacting quality of life, work productivity, and healthcare utilization.
+PTS causes chronic pain, swelling, skin changes (lipodermatosclerosis, hyperpigmentation), and in severe cases venous ulceration — significantly impacting quality of life, work productivity, and healthcare use.

 The pathogenesis involves persistent venous obstruction, valvular incompetence from thrombus-mediated valve damage, and chronic inflammatory remodeling of the venous wall.
 Approximately 10-17% of the global adult population is affected by chronic venous disease, and deep vein thrombosis carries a 30-day case-fatality rate of approximately 6%, driven by pulmonary thromboembolism risk (Rabe et al. 2012).